White vs White

-There are two mechanisms that can cause a solid white coat in dogs.
+Two very different mechanisms can cause a solid white coat in dogs.

 So… what’s the difference?
-Some dogs have a pigmented coat but with a very pale pigment color.
-Meanwhile, others have white a coat because they don’t produce any pigment at all.
+Some dogs have a pigmented coat, but with a very pale pigment color.
+And the others appear white because they don’t produce any pigment at all.

-Both, low pigment intensity and white spotting can produce a fully white coat.
-And these traits can be hard to tell apart even if you don’t know what you are looking for.
+Both, low pigment intensity and extreme white can produce a fully white coat.
+And these phenoytpes can be hard to tell apart for beginners.

-The main difference for breeding purposes is that only a true pigment deficiency can lead to blue eyes or a lack of skin and nose pigment, as well as putting the dog at risk of hearing loss.
+The main difference for breeding purposes is that a very, very light blonde dog still has pigment and is not at risk for health problems.
+In comparison, the extreme pigment deficiency in dogs without pigment can lead to blue eyes or a lack of skin and nose pigment.
+As well as putting them at risk of hearing impairment.

-There are many dog breeds that come with a solid white coat or have a solid white variety.
+Many dog breeds are solid white or at least have a solid white variety.

 Just think of a white Samoyed, Spitz, Bichon, Westie, Great Pyrenees, Swiss Shepherd, or Poodle.